mushcatshiro/CS-basics/Software Engineering/aws/IAM.md

 - expiry
 - password reuse

-A general guideline for ASM are
+A general guideline for IAM are

 1. only using root to create (super)users
 2. one aws account per user